 In addition to being a great form of exercise, we ride mountain bikes because it's fun.
 Getting out in the woods and riding trails on just about any bike is more fun than not getting out at all, but some bikes are just more fun to ride than others.
 We based our fun factor ratings on the size of our tester's smiles at the end of a ride as well as their general assessment of how good of a time they had while riding each bike.
 Typically, the more well-rounded a bike's overall performance is, the more fun it is to ride.
 Bikes that climb and descend well and inspire confidence in the rider are far more fun to ride than bikes that are one-dimensional or feel sketchy in certain situations.

-The Giant Stance 2 29 truly impressed our testers with its all-around performance and it received one of our highest scores in the fun factor rating metric.
+The Giant Stance 2 29 truly impressed our testers with its all-around performance, earning a high score in our fun factor rating metric.
 This full-suspension model climbs very well and has balanced suspension and a moderate modern geometry that was comfortable and confidence-inspiring on the descents.
 Whether cruising on smooth and fast trails or diving into some steeper sections of trail, this bike was far more capable and fun to ride than we expected at this price.
 The other full-suspension model, the Marin Hawk Hill 1 also proved to be a super fun ride.
 It wasn't quite as impressive on the climbs as the Giant, but its plush suspension and slightly slacker geometry gave the confidence to charge a touch harder on the descents.
-Slap some beefier tires and a dropper post on either the Stance or the Hawk Hill and their fun factor would go through the roof.
+Slap some beefier tires and a dropper post on either the Stance or the Hawk Hill, and we predict their fun factor would go through the roof.

 The standout performer on the climbs was the Giant Stance 29.
 On the very first test ride, one of our testers snagged numerous uphill Strava KOMs on this bike.
 It wasn't expected, but it quickly became apparent that the Stance is fast-rolling, comfortable, and very efficient when pointed uphill.
 The FlexPoint suspension design is active enough to enhance traction, yet supportive enough to provide an excellent pedaling platform.
 The components are also more dialed than the competition, with a wide range SRAM SX 12-speed drivetrain offering an impressively easy climbing gear.
 The Hawk Hill 1 climbs relatively well but couldn't quite match the climbing prowess of the Stance.
 The Hawk Hill's rear suspension was noticeably more active and bobbed a fair mount when climbing.
 It's not a crippling problem by any means, but it felt less efficient than the Stance.
 That said, it has a comfortable seated pedaling position and a roomy cockpit that was easy to settle into for long grinds uphill.